-Of course, the majority of the ‘roid rage’ reports on the TV are propaganda and the truth is not as it seems.
-However, that does not mean that ‘roid rage’ is a myth.
+As a man with a brain could expect, the majority of the roid rage reports on TV are propaganda.
+However, that does not mean that roid rage is a myth.

 The intake of synthetic hormones can definitely influence your behavior and state of calmness.
-People report all kinds of side effects when taking drugs – insomnia, paranoia, excessive sexual desires, aggressiveness…etc.
+People report all kinds of side effects when taking the drugs – insomnia, paranoia, excessive sexual desire, aggressiveness…etc.

-Testosterone in general is linked to many typical male qualities and it does make you aggressive.
-Without a doubt high intake of testosterone and many other steroids gives you a lot of energy and puts you into the so-called ‘alpha male’ mode.
-You just want to own the world and be on top of everything.
+Furthermore, testosterone is linked to many typical male qualities, and it has the potential to make you aggressive.
+A high intake of testosterone gives you a lot of energy and puts you in the so-called “alpha male” mode.

-This suggests that one can get extremely irritated when the supply to the miraculous muscle drugs is cut for good.
+In short, one can get extremely irritated when the supplies of the miraculous muscle drugs are cut for good.

 What do the studies say?